EricJPogue/node-js-on-azure-template/README.md

-# Node.js and Express Hosted on Microsoft Azure
+# Node.js and Express Hosted on Microsoft Azure Template
-The repository is intended to provide the necessary files to create a basic Node.js and Express website that will be hosted on Microsoft Azure.
+This repository serves as a template that can be used to create a Node.js and Express based website that can easily be hosted on Microsoft Azure.